twitter/finatra/source/user-guide/build-new-thrift-server/filter.markdown

 ## Basics
 ===============================

 The ThriftRouter allows your to build a global filter chain that will trigger on the request path when executing an RPC call to the ThriftController.
-Filters must be a subclass of `com.twitter.finatra.thrift.ThriftFilter` which is a `com.twitter.finagle.Filter[ThriftRequest[T], Rep, ThriftRequest[T], Rep]` that is polymorphic in `T`.
+Filters must be a subclass of [`c.t.finatra.thrift.ThriftFilter`](https://github.com/twitter/finatra/blob/develop/thrift/src/main/scala/com/twitter/finatra/thrift/ThriftFilter.scala) which is a `c.t.finagle.Filter[ThriftRequest[T], Rep, ThriftRequest[T], Rep]` that is polymorphic in `T`.

 If you want to apply a filter (or filters) in your server you can do the following: